-Clay soil is quite common in the United States and it can be quite a pain for gardeners to deal with too.
+Clay soil is quite common in the United States, and it can be quite a pain for gardeners to deal with too.
 For a couple of different reasons.

-Reason #1: Clay soil retains quite a bit of moisture.
+Problem #1: Clay soil retains quite a bit of moisture.
 Any plant that is susceptible to root rot is going to have trouble in heavy clay soil.

-Reason #3: Clay is highly alkaline.
+Problem #3: Clay is highly alkaline.
 This may not be a problem for some plants that enjoy alkaline soil, but any plant that requires acidic soil has an uphill battle when planted in clay soil.
 This list includes Azaleas, Camellias, Gardenias, Loropetalums, Rhododendrons, and Rabbiteye Blueberries.

 There are usually a few dead giveaways.

 When it rains, do you find your feet sinking in the ground?
-When you dig a hole, do the dirt clumps that you remove stay together after you dump them on the ground?
+When you dig a hole, do the dirt clumps you remove stay together after you dump them on the ground?
 These are two pretty common indicators of clay soil, however, there is also a pretty easy test as well.

 Take a moist handful of your soil and squeeze it into a ball.
 Then, apply a bit of pressure to it with your finger.
 Does it crumble?
 Does it not make a ball in the first place?
 Or does it stay together and create a small depression where your finger was?